-One way to think of business is as a multiplayer game between the supply chains of different companies.
-New technology and procedures are continuously employed to enable new ways of purchasing supplies, making products and delivering them to customers.
-Companies can lower operating expenses and find ways to appeal to more and more customers.
-An example is the competing supply chains of Walmart and Amazon.
-Once Walmart introduced new technologies and procedures and changed how their supply chains operated and it drove their fantastic growth.
-Now Amazon is introducing new technologies and procedures to yet again change how supply chains operate.
-And it is driving their fantastic growth.
+You can think of business as a multiplayer game between the supply chains of different companies.
+Companies use their supply chains to lower operating expenses, offer new services and appeal to more and more customers.
+The competing supply chains of Walmart and Amazon are an example of this.
+In the 1990’s Walmart introduced new technologies and procedures that supercharged their supply chain and drove their growth.
+Now Amazon is introducing new technologies and procedures to again change how supply chains operate.
+And it is driving their growth.

 Information technology is merging with traditional technologies used in manufacturing and supply chain operations.
 Traditional technologies such as machines that make products in factories, forklift trucks that move products within warehouses, and vehicles that deliver products to customers are all taking on new capabilities as they merge with information technology.
 Activities involved in moving physical products from one location to another remain the same, but the ways in which these activities can be planned and carried out are changing in a big way.